Steps for Studying in Montréal

 Once you arrive in Greater Montréal, remember to go to your school’s international student office to finalize the administrative process.

-Finally, enjoy your stay in Montréal!
+Enjoy your stay in Montréal!